-Morgen is the Netherlands student network that is committed to creating and fostering a sustainable future.
-This nationwide student-run organisation stimulates students to choose for a sustainable lifestyle, education and career.
+Morgen is the Dutch student network that is committed to creating and fostering a sustainable future.
+This national student-run organisation stimulates students to choose a sustainable lifestyle, education and career.
 Morgen cooperates with member organisations in different student cities.
-Together with students from all over the country, we inform other students about sustainability and initiates sustainability projects.
-In addition to informing and mobilizing students around sustainability, Morgen also focuses on universities and higher education institutions, reaching out to them to enable the sustainability dimension in both education and research, and stimulate sustainability in operations.
+Together with students from all over the country, we inform other students about sustainability and initiate sustainability projects.
+In addition to informing and mobilising students with regard to sustainability, Morgen also focuses on universities and higher education institutions, reaching out to them to enable the sustainability dimension in both education and research, and stimulate sustainability in operations.

 Our mission and vision are in full alignment with the Sustainable Development Goals, adopted at the UN in September 2015.